KoenBothmer/job_analysis/README.md

 ## Techniques used
 A notebook is included to this repository which shows how vacancy texts can be scraped using Beautiful Soup and then text mined using a simple bigram analysis.
 ## Launch
-To get a general idea of the project it is sufficient to just load the notebook directly from this repository.
+To get a general idea of the project it is sufficient to just load the notebook "Vacancy_Analysis_Paper.IPYNB" directly from this repository.
 To make more extensive use of the code it is recommended to run it in a copy of the Docker container this work was produced in.
 To do this follow these steps:
 * Save all contents of this repository to a local directory (referred to as "yourdir")
 * Make sure to have Docker installed on your local machine
 * Open a command prompt